-Lecture contact hours (including seminated ١ discussions) No. Topic studies studies Part-time studies Part-time studies with e-learning elements 43.
+Lecture contact hours (including semina l discussions) No. Topic Full-time Part-time with estudies elemen Part-time studies with e-learning elements 43.
 The role of the state in the economy and its impact on the financial system 1 1 0.5 44.
 The role, structure, functions, methods and institutions of the financial system 2 1 0.5 3.
 The structure of the financial system 2 1 0.5 46.
 Financial management and control 2 2 1

-Lecture contact hours (including seminars, discussions) No. Topic Full-time Part-time studies Part-time studies with e-learning elements 47.
+Lecture contact hours (including seminars, discussions) No. Topic Full-time studies Part-time studies Part-time studies with e-learning elements 47.
 Commercial finance basics 4 2 1 48.
 The essence, structure and meaning of budget 1 1 1 49.
 The substance and classification of the internal revenue of the state 4 2 0.5 50.
 State budget expenditure classification 4 2 0.5 9.
 Budget deficit, government borrowing 1 1 1 52.
 Local government finances 2 2 0.5 53.
 The EU budget, its objectives, the principles of its creating 1 1 1 Total: 24 16 8

-^{} If, in the program, the course is not available in this form, then these rows have to be highlighted with light gray color
+\ If, in the program, the course is not available in this form, then these rows have to be highlighted with light gray color